bhattdrashti/SmartCV/api-resources/creds.md

 title: Credentials
 nav_order: 3
 parent: API resources
-description: "Degrees, certificates, and educational credentials stored in SmartCV."
+description: "Degrees, certifications, and educational credentials stored in SmartCV."
+toc: false
 ---

 # Credentials API

 This page explains the `creds` resource in SmartCV.
-Each item lists a degree, course, or certificate.
+Each item represents a degree, certificate, or professional training achievement.

 ---